The Wonderful 101: Plot

-At the climax of the story, Luka betrays the heroes and joins the aliens, revealing that his pendant is the key that controls the Super Reactors.
-Luka explains that his mother, CENTINELS Professor Margarita, died working on the shield that protects the Earth and he wants the aliens to destroy the Earth to get revenge for the loss of his mother.
-Wonder-Red however, announces that Luka's mother is still alive: she turned herself into the artificial intelligence Mother Platinum, the computer system that controls Earth's defenses.
+At the climax of the story, Luka betrays the heroes and joins Gimme, first class officer of GEATHJERK, revealing that his pendant is the key that controls the Super Reactors.
+Luka explains that his mother, CENTINELS scientist Professor Margarita, died working on the shield that protects the Earth and he wants the aliens to destroy the Earth to get revenge for the loss of his mother.
+After chasing down and defeating Gimme, Wonder-Red reveals that Luka's mother is still alive: she had actually turned herself into the artificial intelligence Mother Platinum, the computer system that controls Earth's defenses.
 Luka abandons his desire for revenge and Mother Platinum gathers pieces of the destroyed city to create a giant robot named "Platinum Robo".
 Using the robot, the heroes fight their way to the Shirogane Comet and fire its cannon, destroying the invading fleet.
 Jergingha, leader of the aliens, does not give up and appears in a planet-sized fortress with an even bigger fleet.
 Platinum Robo flies to attack the fortress, while Chewgi and Vorkken arrive to help break through its defences.

-Upon being confronted, Jerrgingha reveals the Geathjerk are actually from 1,500 years in the future where Earth becomes an evil empire called the Greater Galactic Coalition using the technology of the Wonderful Ones and the CENTINELS, which has destroyed the homeworlds of the Geathjerk leaders.
-Geathjerk has come back in time to destroy Earth to prevent the Coalition from ever existing.
+Upon being confronted, Jergingha reveals the GEATHJERK are actually from 1,500 years in the future where Earth becomes an evil empire called the Greater Galactic Coalition using the technology of the Wonderful Ones and the CENTINELS, which has destroyed the home-worlds of the GEATHJERK leaders.
+GEATHJERK has come back in time to destroy Earth to prevent the Coalition from ever existing.
 Jergingha's fortress turns into a giant robot, even bigger than Platinum Robo, but the Wonderful Ones, Immorta, and Vorkken all combine their power and destroy it, saving the world.
 The Guyzoch leave with Vorkken to help rebuild the worlds they attacked.
 The Wonderful Ones vow to make sure Earth never becomes an evil empire like Jergingha seemingly predicted.
 Luka joins the Wonderful 100 to help make up for his mistakes.
 As a result, the team is renamed the "Wonderful 101".